Aircoookie/WLED-Docs/docs/basics/faq.md

 Set the milliamp limit to slightly below the rating of your power supply.
 If the LEDs are still too dim or change color towards the end of the strip, there may be a significant voltage drop.
 Try injecting 5v power at the end or middle of the strip with some appropriate cabling.

-### My LEDs are unable to be set into an consistent solid color.
+### My LEDs are unable to be set into an consistent solid color

 If the LEDs should be individually addressable, like the SK6812, but instead they only behave as either RED,GREEN OR BlUE pixels (in a row).
 You might not have enabled (settings -> led preferences) "LEDs are 4-channel type (RGBW)"  for an RGBW/RGBWW/RGBNW strip.